ZoetropeLabs/zoetrope.io/zconnect.md

   - title: Goal-driven consultation process
     image: /assets/img/whatwedo/consult.jpg
     text: |
-      Our suite of tools will allow you to exceed your customer’s expectations.
-Our consultative process always keeps the end goal in mind - create value in your business:
+      Our ZConnect system will allow you to exceed your customer’s expectations.
+Our consultative process always keeps the end goal in mind - create value in your business.

-        - Make products safer, better and more efficient
-        - Improve your service offering by understanding how your products are used
-        - Proactively manage your products and fix faults
+        - Proactively manage your products and fix faults with our preventative maintenance features

-      Empower your team to excel at their jobs:
+        - Empower your team to excel at their tasks with real-time diagnostics information
-        - Real-time information at their fingertips frees them up to focus on managing customers and servicing your products
-        - Reduce wasted time by allowing service engineers to diagnose and potentially fix issues remotely
+        - Reduce wasted time by allowing service engineers to diagnose and fix simple issues remotely

-      See new business opportunities clearly:
-        - Explore new business models
-        - See trends in the data that allow you to make your business more efficient
+      Get in touch to find out what this could mean for your business.

 cta: Seen enough?
 cta_body: If you're looking to progress your IoT ambitions, have a chat today!